dnd 5e ranger handbook

 But 5+ years into 5e’s life span, the Ranger has come into its own.
 The introduction of numerous exciting subclasses like the Gloom Stalker and the Swarm Keeper, rules fixes like new ways to handle the Beast Master’s companion, and Optional Class Features which replace the Ranger’s least-useful features have all made great strides to make the Ranger both fun and effective.

-After reading this handbook, I encourage you to read our other supporting articles:
+After reading this handbook, I encourage you to read our other supporting material for the Ranger:

 Table of Contents